coffedahl/coffedahl/README.md

   - `linux`
   - `networking`

-🌱 I’m currently learning `nextjs` & `react` and to document the stuff im doing 🙈
+🌱 I’m currently learning more about `networking` & `firewalls` and to document the stuff im doing 🙈

 <!--
 **coffedahl/coffedahl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.